freedomofpress/encryption-works/encryption_works.md

 ![Signal messages are end-to-end encrypted.](images/signal.png)

 It's important to note that as with most encryption tools, both parties need to be using the app for it to work.
-Signal uses your device's data connection (or WiFi), and so users don't incur SMS fees.
+Signal uses your device's data connection (or WiFi) so users don't incur SMS fees.

 Signal also makes it possible for you to verify the cryptographic identities of the people you communicate with.
 This is not possible in iMessage—the key fingerprints are totally hidden from and inaccessible to the end user.
 A fingerprint is simply a hexadecimal string of numbers of letters that summarizes and uniquely identifies an encryption key—an important concept that we'll be referring back to later.